A little bit about David Osborne | CEO and Founder of

 As University lecturer in Kalgoorlie He learnt:

-- How training has a limited impact if the student does not value the education, does not want to change, or goes back into an environment that does not support their new learning
+- How training has a limited impact, if the student does not value the education, or does not want to change, or goes back into an environment that does not support their new education.

-- That I loved knowledge and was brave enough to experiment with it and not take a theory on as “gospel”
+- That he loved knowledge and was brave enough to experiment with it, and not take a theory on as “Gospel.”

 Barrick Gold Mining Company – Australia

 After eight years as a Curtin University lecturer He decided that even though He work with primary industry, He wanted to experience working in primary industry, and so He took a position as a mine site coordinator a Granny Smith mine in Laverton.

 As a fly in fly out training coordinator He learnt:

 - That there is significant employee disengagement, and often the senior management team is either unaware aware of it or does not know the real impact of it on their business